dojitza/dojitza.github.io/_pages/about.md

 published: true
 ---

 My name is Dominik Kotarski.
-I'm a software engineer from Zagreb, Croatia, currently employed at ZG Informatika.
+Currently working as a software engineer at Microsoft

-I have iterated through a few about pages.
-None of them were good.
-This is a placeholder until I come up with something.

-In the meantime, I encourage you to take a look at my [personal projects](/projects)
+Take a look at my [personal projects](/projects)

+Also, here is my [resume](/assets/documents/Dominik_Kotarski_cv_english.pdf)